Storm now expected to hit Maine’s coastal waters with hurricane-force winds

 Maine also could see 2-foot storm surges along the coast, which would be among the largest crests seen since record-keeping began in 1912.
 News Center Maine’s chief meteorologist, Todd Gutner, said in an early Friday morning tweet that could cause flooding in low-lying areas.

-Just after 9 a.m. coastal flooding from storm surges was being reported in communities like Wells, where police advised drivers to avoid coastal roads.
+Just after 9 a.m. coastal flooding from storm surges was being reported in communities like Kennebunkport, York and Wells, where police advised drivers to avoid coastal roads.

 On land, the forecast maximum gusts have been elevated since Thursday.
 Now, gusts up to 55 to 60 mph are expected for Greater Bangor, while 75 to 80 mph gusts are predicted for Bar Harbor, 60 to 65 mph for Machias and 70 to 75 mph for Eastport, according to the weather service station in Caribou.